 - Sleep apnea (breathing problems when sleeping, including snoring)

 Injuries to the mouth, face and jaws are best treated by an oral and maxillofacial surgeon (OMS).
 An OMS has unique training and skills to diagnose and treat these traumatic injuries.
 Often times, these injuries require long term follow up and reconstructive efforts to restore form and function.
-Understanding the sequence of treatment following traumatic injuries to the mouth, face and jaws requires specific attention to detail and hands-on experience than only a board certified OMS can provide.
+Understanding the sequence of treatment following traumatic injuries to the mouth, face and jaws requires specific attention to detail and hands-on experience that only a board certified OMS can provide.
 Our doctors maintain hospital privileges at both area hospitals to deliver emergency room coverage for the following conditions:

 - Intra oral and facial lacerations